Abhishek3917/HyperledgerVoting/README.md

 # HyperledgerVoting

 This repository contains the chaincode for managing election candidates using Hyperledger Fabric.
-The chaincode provides functionality to add, update, delete, and query candidates and their votes. it is a demo project to store candidates details in blockchain uses hyper ledger fabric samples test-network.
+The chaincode provides functionality to add, update, delete, and query candidates and their votes. it is a demo project to store candidates details in blockchain uses hyper ledger fabric samples test-network.the installation sepcified for ``` Arch based distro ```

 ## Table of Contents